mor1/mort-www/_posts/2016-11-11-zen-and-the-art-of-research-management.md

 ---
 title: Zen and the Art of Research Management
-subtitle: with apologies to Sun Tzu
+subtitle: With apologies to Sun Tzu
 layout: post
 ---